Hamiltonian Dynamics Learning from Point Cloud Observations for Nonholonomic Mobile Robot Control: Evaluation

 \subsection{Sapien Simulation}

-We build a simulated differential drive robot in a physics-based simulation environment Sapien \cite{Xiang_2020_SAPIEN}, as illustrated in Fig. \ref{fig:jackal_sim_setup}.
-The control input is $\bfu^{(i)}_n = ^{\top} \in \mathbb{R}^2$, consisting of the left wheel torque $\tau_L$ and right wheel torque $\tau_R$.
+We build a simulated differential drive robot in a physics-based simulation environment Sapien \cite{Xiang_2020_SAPIEN}.
+The control input is $\bfu^{(i)}_n = ^{\top} \in \mathbb{R}^2$, consisting of left $\tau_L$ and right $\tau_R$ wheel torques.
 A dataset $\calD$ was collected as described in Sec. \ref{subsec:data_collection} with $(N, D, M, dt) = (250, 32, 40, 0.05)$ by driving the robot using sampled wheel torques.